5 tried and trusted ways small business can save time on marketing

 Here’s what I do for social media:

 Every day, I set aside half an hour to schedule my social media posts.
-I use Hootsuite to help me do this.
+I use various tool to help me do this.
 In half an hour, I’ve created the following:

 1 Facebook post

 1 Instagram post

 That’s it.
 Now I’m done for that day.
 Then I spend around 15 minutes in the day to respond to any comments or retweets.

 With my email marketing, I use automation to help manage new joiners to my list.
 You can join my list in any number of ways.
 In fact, if you download this free worksheet to help you plan your email automation, you’ll see one of my automation campaigns!

 Set aside time each month to quickly review what’s working and what isn’t.
 If you do this regularly, it won’t take as long as you think it might.
 It will also show you where you should be spending your marketing efforts.

 Do you really want to waste time and money?

 No, none of us does, so keeping an eye on how your marketing is performing will help you save these precious resources.
 It will show you what you could be doing more of (the things that are working) and what you should stop doing or change (the things that aren’t working.)
 And it will do this early enough for you to make changes.